Table of Contents

 Mumbai Metro Line 3 environmental clearance

-The construction of Line 3 has been mired by several environmental issues, including the felling of trees and noise pollution complaints.
+The construction of Mumbai Metro Line 3 has been mired by several environmental issues, including the felling of trees and noise pollution complaints.
 On June 6, 2017, it was reported that over 5,000 trees were proposed to be cut in various areas of south Mumbai.
 The high court had earlier imposed a stay on the cutting of trees but on May 5, 2017, it vacated its stay and gave a go-ahead to the MMRCL to cut the trees, after observing that a balance needed to be established between development and environment.
 It is now reported that a total of 5,012 trees will be affected, of which 1,331 will be cut and the remaining 3,681 will re-planted in other parts of the city.

 In March 2017, MMRC director Ashwini Bhide had stated that the metro was designed in a way that would minimise the cutting down of trees and that three times more trees would be planted to make up for the loss.
 She further stated that if all the trees that needed to be cut were saved, it would reduce carbon dioxide in the air by 6,100 kg.
 However, the metro would help cut CO2 emission by 9.9 million kgs, by significantly reducing the number of vehicles on the road.
+The MMRC had signed an agreement with the Forest Development Corporation of Mumbai to plant around 9,000 trees.

-The work on Line 3 also ran into trouble, when residents in parts of Churchgate, Cuffe Parade and Mahim, complained that noise pollution norms were being flouted during the construction.
+The work on Mumbai Metro Line 3 also ran into trouble, when residents in parts of Churchgate, Cuffe Parade and Mahim, complained that noise pollution norms were being flouted during the construction.
 The Maharashtra government, on June 4, 2018, told the Bombay High Court that it had recorded the decibel levels at three spots where construction work was underway and had sent a report to the Maharashtra Pollution Control Board (MPCB), for further action.
-The Bombay High Court, on July 18, 2018, said it was not inclined to allow the MMRCL to carry out construction for the Metro 3 Line in south Mumbai’s Cuffe Parade area at night, until the MPCB submitted its report on noise pollution.
+The Bombay High Court, on July 18, 2018, said it was not inclined to allow the MMRCL to carry out construction for the Mumbai Metro 3 Line in south Mumbai’s Cuffe Parade area at night, until the MPCB submitted its report on noise pollution.

 Mumbai Metro Line 3 Aarey Colony car-shed shifted